GenesisFR/HowToBecomeGoodAtShooters/README.md

 ### Reviving
 - always revive from or behind cover to avoid getting shot
-- avoid reviving before making sure the nearby area is clear and you're not gonna get rushed
+- avoid reviving before making sure the nearby area is clear, enemies don't have line of sight on you and you're not gonna get rushed
-- you should always provide cover to the one reviving by either killing, CC'ing, aggro'ing or suppressing mobs
-- downed players must get near cover without blocking it for alive players and avoid crawling in the open otherwise it'll make things harder for the reviver if they die
+- if your reviver hive is at Tier 5 or lower and has full charges, you can switch to the TDI Kard Custom before deploying it to get an additional charge without making it go on cooldown
 - it's a good idea to throw a flashbang/fire grenade before reviving if there are enemies nearby to prevent them from pushing, especially near choke points
-- it's sometimes better to go through the rest of the engagement without reviving someone because it would make you at risk
+- it's sometimes better to go through the rest of the engagement without reviving someone if it would make you at risk
-- if your reviver hive is at Tier 5 or lower and has full charges, you can switch to the TDI Kard Custom before deploying it to get an additional charge without making it go on cooldown
-- you can revive teammates without being next to them by moving over and away from their body (TODO: test if it's affected by downed/dead state and walking/running)
+- reviving someone behind a low cover while not taking cover still covers you (not in pvp)
 - when reviving a downed teammate, you can use them as bullet shield (since they become immune to damage)
+- you can revive teammates without being next to them by moving over their body while pressing the revive key when close to it (TODO: test if it's affected by downed/dead state and walking/running)
+- you should always provide cover to the one reviving by either killing, CC'ing, aggro'ing or suppressing mobs
+- downed players must get near cover without blocking it for alive players and avoid crawling in the open otherwise they'll be harder to revive

 ### Rikers
 \- reference: https://thedivision.fandom.com/wiki/Rikers#Tom_Clancy.27s_The_Division_2